AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 [GitHub Discussions](https://docs.github.com/en/discussions/quickstart) is the community forum for the project, [which can be found here](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions) in the `OpenScPCA-Analysis` repository.
 You are most likely to engage with the project for the first time via Discussions.

-⚠️Please read this [pinned discussion](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/111) from the Data Lab before creating your first post!
+Please read this [pinned discussion](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/111) from the Data Lab before creating your first post!

 ### How and When to Use Discussions